Contract Pay By Mobile Payments at Online Casinos in the UK 2026

 1. Select Pay by Phone: At the casino’s cashier, choose the Pay by Mobile or similar option.
 Enter the amount you wish to deposit (typically within allowed limits, e.g. £5–£30).

 2. Enter Mobile Number: Provide your mobile phone number.
-No bank details or card numbers are needed, as the charge will go through your carrier.
+No bank details or card numbers are required, as the charge will be processed through your carrier.

-3. Confirm via SMS: You’ll receive an SMS text from the payment service (or carrier) asking you to confirm the transaction (often by replying “Y” or entering a verification code).
-This extra step ensures you authorize the charge:contentReference[oaicite:0]{index=0}.
+3. Confirm via SMS: You’ll receive a text from the payment service (or carrier) asking you to confirm the transaction (often by replying with “Y” or entering a verification code).
+This extra step ensures you authorise the charge.

 4. Instant Deposit, Pay Later: Once confirmed, the deposit is processed instantly.
 The funds appear in your casino account within seconds, so you can start playing right away.
 If you’re on a monthly contract, the deposit amount is added to your next phone bill (you essentially deposit now and pay later when your bill is due).
 If you were on Pay As You Go, the amount would be deducted from your available airtime balance immediately.

-After these steps, you’ll see the charge listed as a purchase on your mobile bill (or a deduction from credit for PAYG users).
+After these steps, you’ll see the charge listed as a purchase on your mobile bill (or as a credit deduction for PAYG users).
 The casino usually has no access to your personal financial info.
 It only gets confirmation of payment from the carrier or payment intermediary.

 Mobile Contract vs. Pay As You Go